 Please enable JavaScript in your browser to complete this form.

-There has been a lot of taste testing (not a bad thing!), and I promise you, chewy chocolate chip cookies just don’t get better than these!
+After a lot of taste testing from friends and family, these are a true success story.
+I promise you, chewy chocolate chip cookies just don’t get better than these!

 • Butter – I prefer to use unsalted butter in this recipe.
 If you use salted, be sure to cut down on the amount of added salt.